3rn3st0707/armonia-expuesta/docs/armonia/arm1.md

 &nbsp; D
 &nbsp;Think of what I'm saying
-&nbsp; D                               <span class="rojo">C</span>                 D &nbsp;We can work it out and get it straight or say goodnight &nbsp; G              D
+&nbsp; D                               <span class="rojo">C</span>                 D &nbsp;We Can Work It Out and get it straight or say goodnight &nbsp; G              D
-&nbsp;We can work it out
+&nbsp;We Can Work It Out
 &nbsp; G              <span class="magentaDom">A</span>
-&nbsp;We can work it out
+&nbsp;We Can Work It Out
 &nbsp; Bm                      Bm/A      G     <span class="magentaDom">F#7</span>     -clave de Bm &nbsp;Life is very short and there's no time
 &nbsp;     F#            Bm         Bm/A        G   <span class="magentaDom">F#7</span>